Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/Maintext.md

 ### **Litterature review**
 <br>

+*what we need to speak about : what is NLP, GPT3, overview of biases of GPT3 proved by litterature, sentiment analysis and polarity (use for which puropose, why it is useful to stuty biases)etc...*

 ### **Methodology**

  a)  Timsit (2017) emphasizes that English is an example of gender-neutral language, compared to other languages like French.
 If this assumption is not entirely true, given that English expresses gender with pronouns (he/she), there is however no gender forms linked to verbs, adjectives, and adverbs.
 Realising a sentiment analysis on *adjectives* is therefore interesting : any adjective used in English can be adapted to a man or a woman.